westmany/avestruz/README.md

-[Atenção] Até a data: Thu May  5 23:53:44 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Fri May  6 00:47:45 UTC 2022, nenhum avestruz dominou o mundo!